Lumavate-Team/documentation/docs/3-CLI.rst

      .. code-block:: bash

          $ Env Name: <<name of environment in CLI>>
-           App: <<enviroment Url>>
+           App: <<environment Url>>
-           Token: <<enviroment token>>
+           Token: <<environment token>>
            Audience: <<envitoment audience>>
            Client id: <<user clientId>>
            Client secret: <<user clientSecret>>

   #.
-The CLI should return the following with the env name you specified listed with the other enviroments showing that the new enviroment has been created.
+The CLI should return the following with the env name you specified listed with the other environments showing that the new environment has been created.
 Continue on to :ref:`Setting up Profiles <Provisioning Profiles>`.

      .. code-block:: bash